 Everyone has limitation, temptations, and areas in which they can improve.
 Consider yours and plan according in order to make your best effort towards greater success, and a more rewarding life.

 Preparation is not an attitude or an emotion; preparation is a response to your plan, and accounts for all aspects—mental, material, spatial, etc.—related to your being productive.
-According to your plan, preparation is the work to complete a checklist of tasks that, as accomplished, will equip you for the auspicious pursuit of your success.
+According to your plan, preparation is the work to complete a checklist of tasks that, as accomplished, will auspiciously equip you to make meaningful progress.

 Most goals fail for lack of proper preparation.
 The lack of preparation is an unnecessary pitfall to success.
-Prepare properly in order to safeguard and optimize chances for the success of your endeavor, prepare properly – according to all of the needs of your plan.
+In order to safeguard and optimize chances for the success of your endeavor, prepare properly – according to all of the needs of your plan.

 A major challenge to productivity is not one’s lack of preparedness to work, but, rather, one's lack of preparedness for why one won’t work.
-Your preparation to succeed should include safeguards against why you could fail, not merely safeguards that protect and support your progress.
+Your preparation to succeed should include safeguards against why you could fail (your “why-not”), not merely safeguards that protect and support your progress.

 Preparation may involve different types of work, and work in various areas, depending on your endeavor and plan.
 Some of the areas in which preparation may be useful, or required, could include: